 - It can be tedious to “chit-chat” all of the time

 - There’s a free trial available for new students meaning you may have to deal with a few who aren’t serious about practicing their English

-- There’s the potential for creepy students, especially if you are a female tutor (hit that “ban” button!)
+- There’s the potential for inappropriate students, especially if you are a female tutor (hit that “ban” button!)

 - You will need to be sensitive to the cultures of many countries, and be aware of what is acceptable to talk about / not talk about

 *Note: It was suggested by a female Cambly teacher to not use your real identity when signing up as a tutor.
-I thought this was a great idea because you’ll avoid having dodgy men from around the world stalking your personal social media profiles.
+I thought this was a great idea because you’ll avoid having people stalking your personal social media profiles.
 One downside of the internet!

 You must be a native speaker in the language you are choosing to teach.

 - You are in charge and set your own fee and your own schedule

 - Teach English Online and Work from anywhere in the world

 - There are 2 types of profiles – professional teacher or community tutor.
 You must show certifications to be considered a professional